 - Description or sample of the copyrighted work

-- Passport-size photographs
+- Passport-size photos

-- PAN/VAT registration (for commercial transactions)
+- PAN or VAT registration (for business transactions)

 Where to Register Copyright in Nepal?

-You can submit applications at the:
+You can register or submit applications at:

 Copyright Registrar’s Office

-Ministry of Culture, Tourism and Civil Aviation,
+Ministry of Culture, Tourism and Civil Aviation

 Singha Durbar, Kathmandu, Nepal

-Telephone :, 977-1-4539305, 4539309, 4525497
+📞 Phone: 977-1-4539305, 4539309, 4525497

-Website: nepalcopyright.gov.np
+🌐 Website: nepalcopyright.gov.np